-Future operation and maintenance forecast expenditures have been accommodated in the organisation's long-term financial plan.
+Future operation and maintenance forecast expenditures have been accommodated in Council's long term financial plan.
 Note that our existing financial reporting structures do not separate operation and maintenance expenditure against assets vs other operational activities which will be reviewed in future strategic asset management plans.